Complications of prolonged standing: Footwear

 The choice of footwear can change the impact of prolonged standing.
 Shoes should support the foot, have shock-absorbing cushions, fit the foot well, and be comfortable.
 Shoes should not be flat, have heels higher than 5 cm, or change the shape of the foot.
 There are also special insoles for shoes that can be used when soft mats or chairs are not available.
 Additionally the floors in a work area should not be metal or concrete.
 It is best to have cork or rubber covered floors.
 Floors should not be slippery.

 Training and education are important components of avoiding complications from standing.
 Employees trained in ergonomics experience less muscle discomfort and more productivity while using sit-stand work stations than workers not trained.

 Floor mats

 Floor mat or anti-fatigue mats are used to prevent the complication associated with prolonged standing.
-A study by the University of Loughborough conducted by Prof. George Havenith and Lucy E. Dorman has shown “(dis)comfort sensations did show statistically significant improvements related to mat use.”
+A study by the University of Loughborough conducted by George Havenith and Lucy E. Dorman has shown "(dis)comfort sensations did show statistically significant improvements related to mat use."
 Proper floor mats can also be used to reduce stress on feet and knees.
 Anti-fatigue matting is recommended and launderable matting is preferred.
 A study investigating the effects of 4 different standing conditions on assembly workers showed that using mats and shoes with in-soles was perceived as more comfortable for the workers than without while standing on hard floors.